 To expose cloud resources in Veeam Availability Console, you need to obtain and install the following licenses:

-- Veeam Availability Console license for Service Providers.
+- Veeam Availability Console license for Enterprises.
 This license must cover all servers and workstations that you plan to protect with Veeam backup agents.
-For evaluation purposes, you can obtain a trial license.
+For trial purposes, you can obtain a trial license.

 - Paid license for Veeam Backup & Replication.
 A paid license must be installed on each Veeam Backup & Replication server that you plan to manage in Veeam Availability Console.

-To follow this evaluation scenario, perform these steps:
+To walk through this scenario, perform the following steps:

-- Specify cloud rates in a subscription plan.
+- Specify cloud rates in a chargeback template.

 - Allocate cloud repository resources.